kresnasatya/note.kresna.me/php.md

 #### Interact with Complex Query

 Software in real-world is 80% mess and 20% is our idealism.
-There are case when I cannot use Eloquent Model from Laravel because of I confuse how to translate entity in English (naming is hard), query is complex (multiple join and nested join), and deadline.
+There is a case when I cannot use Eloquent Model from Laravel because of I confuse how to translate entity in English (naming is hard), query is complex (multiple join and nested join), and deadline.
 Luckily, Laravel shipped `DB::select()` in Query Builder.
 Here's the example.

 ```php
 // Get role and permission based on user_id